medplum/medplum/terraform/gcp/README.md

 # Terraform GCP Deployment

 This repository contains Terraform configurations for deploying a Google Cloud Platform (GCP) infrastructure.
-The setup includes a Virtual Private Cloud (VPC), Google Kubernetes Engine (GKE) cluster, Cloud SQL, Cloud Storage Buckets, Redis, and more.
+The setup includes a Virtual Private Cloud (VPC), Cloud SQL, Cloud Storage Buckets, Redis, and more.

 ## Prerequisites